26dos/26dos/README.md

 - Building labeled datasets and classifiers from high-volume event streams
 - Designing LLM agent evaluation harnesses with structured outputs and scoring
-- Working with parquet-backed feature stores, retrieval workers, and telemetry pipelines
+- Developing evaluation harnesses that gate prompt and model changes
 - Translating production-ish systems into reusable research and engineering artifacts

 ### Open to